The toucan, the colorful creature we associate with so many things, from TV shows to beer.

 In 2015 a social media storm was caused when a toucan was viciously attacked by Costa Rican teens.
 The bird had its beak badly damaged and caused Costa Rican animal law to be put under scrutiny.

 The toucan doesn’t actually use its wings to fly very far.
-Due to their tiny size, the wings act more as a glider to take them short distances, preferring to hop tree to tree rather than fly.
+Due to their tiny size, the wings act more like a glider to take them short distances, preferring to hop tree to tree rather than fly.

 Guinness, the black stout, has the toucan as one of their logos after an advertising hunt in 1935 for a logo was ended when S.H.
 Benson visited the zoo and created the famous toucan.